d3uk4li0n/writeups/tryhackme-wireshark-traffic-analysis/tryhackme-wireshark-traffic-analysis.md

 Filtering for user-agents with: http.user_agent
 reduces the number of visible packets from 54 to 53

-So we're gonna apply the user-agent field as a column as this will allow us to easily sift through the different types of user-agents
+So we're gonna apply the user-agent field as a column as this will allow us to easily sift through the different user-agents

 ![Filter](images/7-1.jpg)